AllenInstitute/MIES/Packages/doc/SweepFormula.rst

 The range can be either supplied explicitly using `[100, 300]` which would select `100 ms` to `300 ms` or by using `cursors()`.
 In case `cursors()` is used but there are no cursors on the graph, the full x-range is used.

+Instead of a numerical range also the short name of an epoch can be given.
+Then the range is determined from the epoch information of each sweep/channel data iterates through.

 The function does not return errors for unmatched entries.
 If no entry was found data returns a single element wave with a `NaN` value.